Green Residence Halls

 - Dashboard kiosks to monitor energy consumption of different floors and rooms

-University Housing's West Quad (also known as Green Quad) houses 500 students in a living and learning complex, and was completed in 2004.
+University Housing's Green Quad (also known as Green Quad) houses 500 students in a living and learning complex, and was completed in 2004.
 It is a certified green building, achieving the LEED Silver certification by the US Green Building Council.
 The complex was among the first LEED certified green residence halls and is one of the largest in the country.
-West Quad is a Living and Learning Community that serves as a model of sustainability for the entire University.
-The Learning Center for Sustainable Futures, which is part of West (Green) Quad, hosts courses on sustainability, meetings for student and community environmental groups and serves as a resource for educating students, staff and faculty about the importance of sustainability.
+Green Quad is a Living and Learning Community that serves as a model of sustainability for the entire University.
+The Learning Center for Sustainable Futures, which is part of Green Quad, hosts courses on sustainability, meetings for student and community environmental groups and serves as a resource for educating students, staff and faculty about the importance of sustainability.
 The Learning Center is housed in a building with a turf roof, a solar thermal domestic hot water component and hydrogen fuel cell.
-More details about West (Green) Quad can be found in the executive brochure.
+More details about Green Quad can be found in the executive brochure.